-Throughout this unit, pupils will explore what Jewish people believe, how those views are different to those of Christians and how Jews show their belief that God is present in the synagogue.
-Additionally, pupils will learn about the importance of the Torah in Judaism, the Shema and a Bar/Bat Mitzvah for Jewish people.
+Throughout this unit, pupils will explore what Jews believe, how their beliefs are different to those of Christians, a look at how Jews show their belief that God is present in the synagogue, the importance of the Torah in Judaism, as well as the Shema and lastly the importance of a Bar/Bat Mitzvah for Jewish people.

-- · Jewish beliefs, practices and traditions. - Exploration and description of why people belong to religions and explain how similarities and differences within and between religions can make a difference to the lives of individuals and communities. - Suggest reasons for the similar and different beliefs which people hold. - Analysis of how religious sources are used to provide answers to important questions about life and morality. - The function, practices and significance of a Bar/Bat Mitzvah for Jewish people.
+- Jewish beliefs, practices and traditions. - Exploration and description of why people belong to religions and explain how similarities and differences within and between religions can make a difference to the lives of individuals and communities. - Suggest reasons for the similar and different beliefs which people hold. - Analysis of how religious sources are used to provide answers to important questions about life and morality. - Knowledge of how similarities and differences within and between religions can make a difference to the lives of individuals and communities. - The function, practices and significance of a Bar/Bat Mitzvah for Jewish people.

-For each unit, it is important that pupils are able to question and make enquiries related to their learning.
+For each unit, it is so important that pupils are able to question and make enquiries related to their learning.
 Here are some examples of questions that pupils might ask and discuss with regards to this unit:

-- What do Jews believe and how is this different to Christian beliefs? - Why is the synagogue so important to Jews? - What is the synagogue used for? - How is the Torah different/similar to the Christian Bible? - How does the Shema instruct people? - How does the Shema tell Jews to keep their religion alive? - What is the significance of a Bar/Bat Mitzvah for Jewish people?
+- What do Jews believe and how is this different to Christian beliefs? - Why is the synagogue so important to Jews? - What is the synagogue used for? - How is the Torah different/similar to the Christian Bible? - How does the Shema instruct people? - How does the Shema tell Jews to keep their religion alive? - What is the significance of a Bar/Bat Mitzvah for Jewish people? - Debate-"Religious rules make people better" - Does loving God with all your might mean God wants you to fight for your beliefs? - Do you think God is right to punish people who disobey?